 - Garden Parties: The Lingerie and Lace Tape dress

 - Entering 1920s: the death of complex lady’s fashion

-Did you miss the first session Virtual Lecture Series, which covers the years 1790 – 1839?
-Not to worry – it’s available for purchase online now!
+Did you miss the first and second session Virtual Lecture Series, which cover the years 1790 – 1839 and 1840 – 1869?
+Not to worry – they are both available for purchase online now!

 General all-access ticket for three sessions: $90

 Museum Member all-access ticket for three sessions: $80

 Consider becoming a Museum Member today to enjoy discounted admission to this virtual lecture series, plus other benefits and perks for a whole year!
 Click here to learn more.

 Thanks for asking!
 Links to access virtual programs will be sent to all ticket purchasers a day before the date of the program.
 Please keep an eye on your email inbox and be sure to check your spam or junk folder if you haven’t recieved your access link.